Lunch Menu

 Join One of Our Events

-KSSB hosts events for students, families, and professionals throughout Kansas, such as the Vision Symposium and Family Forum.
+KSSB hosts events for students, families, and professionals throughout Kansas, such as the Vision Symposium and Blind Sports Day.

 A blonde student works on a laptop